 The prescribing competencies required for endorsement for scheduled medicines are the prescribing competencies described in the NPS MedicineWise Prescribing Competencies Framework.
 The NPS: Better choices, Better health.
-Competencies required to prescribe medicines: putting quality use of medicines into practice is available at www.nps.org.au/health-professionals/cpd/prescribing-competencies-framework.
+Competencies required to prescribe medicines: putting quality use of medicines into practice is available on the NPS MedicineWise website.